 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Read my full disclosure here.

 In this house, we love the Lego Brand.
-We actually just got the Lego Batman Movie DVD (and watched it on a recent car trip) and we were so lucky to have visited Legoland Florida twice this past winter.
+We actually just got the Lego Batman Movie DVD (and watched it on a recent car trip) and we were so lucky to have visited Legoland Florida twice this past winter and the Legoland Florida water park in the summer.
 I do miss my New York family that migrated south to Orlando, but having cousins in Florida does have its perks!
-So use Lego-lovers were so excited to be invited to revisit the Legoland Discovery Center in Westchester, New York to spend a day riding, building and exploring!
+So us Lego-lovers were so excited to be invited to revisit the Legoland Discovery Center in Westchester, New York to spend a day riding, building and exploring!

 Momma To Go would like to thank the Legoland Discovery Center for hosting us.
 As always, all opinions are my own.

 This was our third visit to the Legoland Discovery Center in Westchester, New York (LDC), and our first one since baby girl was tall enough for all of the good attractions!
 The LDC is located in Yonkers, at the Ridge Hill Shopping Center (which is an awesome shopping center unto itself).
 It took us about an hour to drive there from the South Shore of Long Island where we live.